FH-Potsdam/doing-projection-mapping/docs/processing-syphon.md

-Syphon is a technology that allows applications to share frames.
+Syphon is a framework, written by [Tom Butterworth](http://kriss.cx/tom/) and [Anton Marini](http://vade.info/), that allows applications to share frames (full frame rate video or stills) with one another in realtime.
 In our example we will use Processing to send simple animations to HeavyM.
-You have always a "Syphon Server" and a "Syphon Client".
+You always will have a "Syphon Server" and a "Syphon Client".
 In our case the server is our Processing applet and the client is HeavyM.

 ### Processing Setup

-To send frames from  Processing we will use the Syphon library.
 Download and install Processing 3 and go to "Sketch > Import Library… > Add Library".
 Search in the Library Manager for "Syphon".
 Hit install and restart Processing.

 [![](images/add-lib-syphon-processing.png)](images/add-lib-syphon-processing.png)